Linaro/website/_posts/2012/03/2012-03-27-linaro-connect-q1-12-full-video-list-now-available.markdown

 description: Links to the 26 videos captured by Novacut at Linaro Connect Q1.12 and information on how to take part in Linaro Connect Q2.12, 28 May - 1 June, in Hong Kong
-keywords: Linaro, Linux on ARM, Linaro Connect, Q1.12, Videos, Interviews, Plenaries, Demos, Q2.12, developers, registration, Hong Kong, Gold Coast Hotel, May, June, Novacut
+keywords: Linaro, Linux on Arm, Linaro Connect, Q1.12, Videos, Interviews, Plenaries, Demos, Q2.12, developers, registration, Hong Kong, Gold Coast Hotel, May, June, Novacut
 layout: post